Skip to content

 • Pluto PressLondon, 1969.
 Richard Kuper opened a small office to support political debate and activism.
 The International Socialists provided the initial Trotskyist…

-• University of Chicago PressThe University of Chicago Press opened its doors in 1890.
-Its first book was Robert F. Harper's Assyrian and Babylonian Letters Belonging to the Kouyunjik…
+• University of Chicago PressThe University of Chicago Press published its very first book in 1890, and it was not an easy sell.
+Robert F. Harper's Assyrian and Babylonian Letters…

 • Wiley-BlackwellOn the 17th of November 2006, John Wiley & Sons announced it had entered into a definitive agreement to acquire Blackwell Publishing.